flopezag/tutorials.secured-OrionLD/README.md

 The following common objects are found with the **Keyrock** Identity Management database:

-- **User** - Any signed up user able to identify themselves with an eMail and password.
+- **User**, any signed up user able to identify themselves with an eMail and password.
 Users can be assigned rights individually or as a group.
-- **Application** - Any securable FIWARE application consisting of a series of microservices.
+- **Application**, any securable FIWARE application consisting of a series of microservices.
-- **Organization** - A group of users who can be assigned a series of rights.
+- **Organization**, a group of users who can be assigned a series of rights.
 Altering the rights of the organization effects the access of all users of that organization.
-- **OrganizationRole** - Users can either be members or admins of an organization - Admins are able to add and remove users from their organization, members merely gain the roles and permissions of an organization.
+- **OrganizationRole**, users can either be members or admins of an organization - Admins are able to add and remove users from their organization, members merely gain the roles and permissions of an organization.
 This allows each organization to be responsible for their members and removes the need for a super-admin to administer all rights.
-- **Role** - A role is a descriptive bucket for a set of permissions.
+- **Role**, a role is a descriptive bucket for a set of permissions.
 A role can be assigned to either a single user or an organization.
 A signed-in user gains all the permissions from all of their own roles plus all of the roles associated to their organization.
-- **Permission** - An ability to do something on a resource within the system.
+- **Permission**, an ability to do something on a resource within the system.

 Additionally, two further non-human application objects can be secured within a FIWARE application:

-- **IoTAgent** - a proxy between IoT Sensors and the Context Broker.
+- **IoTAgent**, a proxy between IoT Sensors and the Context Broker.
-- **PEPProxy** - a middleware for use between generic enablers challenging the rights of a user.
+- **PEPProxy**, a middleware for use between generic enablers challenging the rights of a user.

 The relationship between the objects can be seen below - the entities marked in red are used directly within this
 tutorial: